CyberFlameGO/svnpython/Doc/howto/curses.rst

 Because the curses API is so large, some functions aren't supported in the Python interface, not because they're difficult to implement, but because no one has needed them yet.
 Feel free to add them and then submit a patch.
-Also, we don't yet have support for the menu library associated with ncurses; feel free to add that.
+Also, we don't yet have support for the menus or panels libraries associated with ncurses; feel free to add that.

 If you write an interesting little program, feel free to contribute it as